System of equations and staggered solution algorithm for immiscible two-phase flow coupled with linear poromechanics: Introduction

 Traditional descriptions of water (or oil) flow in unsaturated deformable porous media neglect the flow of the air phase by assuming that air always remains at atmospheric pressure and that air is displaced without viscous resistance and is free to escape from or to enter into the porous medium.
 However, flow in such porous media is basically a two phase flow problem.
-The reader is refered to \citet{liakopoulos} for an excellent rendition of the issues arising out of flow of water through unsaturated porous medium (in the presence of air phase).
-The reader is also refered to \citet{narasimhannumerical}, \citet{bernard1}, \citet{bernard}, \citet{solidliquidair}, \citet{khoei}, \citet{correa} for some of the renditions of numerics for multiphase flow in the presence of deformable porous medium.
+The reader is refered to \cite{liakopoulos} for an excellent rendition of the issues arising out of flow of water through unsaturated porous medium (in the presence of air phase).
+The reader is also refered to \cite{narasimhannumerical,bernard1,bernard,solidliquidair,khoei,correa} for some of the renditions of numerics for multiphase flow in the presence of deformable porous medium.
 Now, given that water and oil are liquids whereas air is a gas, the underlying physics of the interaction between solid-water-oil phases is different than that of solid-water-air phases.
 The first point of departure is the fact that water and oil are both slightly compressible fluids whereas the air is highly compressible.
 As a result, density variations in case of simultaneous water and air flow are expected to be more significant in comparison to the case of simultaneous water and oil flow.
-As we shall see in the next module, the poromechanical feedback to flow talks to the fluid densities and phase saturations in the equations of continuity.
+When two phase flow occurs in the presence of deformable porous medium, the poromechanical feedback to flow talks to both the fluid densities and phase saturations in the equations of continuity.
 As a result, simultaneous water and air flow is expected to be more sensitive than simultaneous water and oil flow to the poromechanical feedback.
-This document is a presentation of the equations of simultaneous water and oil flow in deformable porous medium and linear poromechanics as well as the staggered solution algorithm to solve the coupled system of eqautions.
+In lieu of that, the coupling of immiscible water-oil flow with linear poromechanics is the focus of this work.
+This document is structured as follows: the model equations and staggered solution algorithm are presented in Section 2, the mixed finite element formulation for the flow model is presented in Section 3, the conforming galerking formulation for poromechanics is presented in Section 4 and the conclusions and outlook are presented in Section 5.